vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 ## 2. Create a new `vial` keymap

-Copy the existing folder `keymaps/default` keymap to `keymaps/vial` with the content intact.
-Leave the `keymaps/default` in place, for backwards compatability with main QMK.
+Copy the existing `keymaps/default` folder to `keymaps/vial` with the content intact.
+Leave the `keymaps/default` folder in place; do not modify or remove it.

 ## 3. Enable Vial in your rules file